 - green onion (optional garnish)

-Use an immersion blender to puree the corn.
+- Use an immersion blender to puree the corn.
 You can leave some of the corn unblended to add texture or strain the soup after blending to make it extra smooth.

 - Combine the corn starch or arrowroot powder with the remaining milk and stir well to eliminate lumps.
 Stir into soup to thicken.

 I hope you try making Corn Potage for a little taste of Japan.